Khat: Hong Kong

 Khat is regarded as a dangerous drug in Hong Kong.
 Traffickers can face a penalty up to HK$5 million as well as life imprisonment.

 Taiwan

+Khat is illegal and classified as a narcotic drug.

+India

-In Taiwan, khat is illegal.
-It is classified as a narcotic drug.
+Khat is illegal and classified as a narcotic drug.

 Israel

 Khat, called "Gat" in Israel, is consumed mainly by Yemenite Jews and Beta Israel.
 The activity of chewing its leaves is called "lekhazen" (לכזן).
 The process of chewing the Gat can take up to several hours.
 Some chew the Gat in a gathering which is called "takhazina" (תכזינה).
 The Gat is grown traditionally in private gardens, but it may be found in some markets.

 Gat is legal in Israel as long as it is consumed in its natural form, but the distillation of its components is illegal.
 Some use the plant as a hedge since it is an evergreen.

 In 2003, Hagigat, a pill based on extracted cathinone, began to be sold in kiosks in Israel.
 Following several cases of hospitalisation, the Israeli Ministry of Health classified cathinone as a dangerous drug, and Hagigat was outlawed.
 The plant itself is allowed to be chewed and sold in its natural state, as no harm was found in normal quantities.

 As of June 2012, the Israeli anti-drug authority announced that beverages containing Khat are considered illegal as per the dangerous drug ordinance of the state of Israel.